rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/Wandisco Set up and Installation.md

 The above DNS name can be used to login into SSH client.

 2. Open the SSH client (Putty , Git , Cygwin, MobaXterm).

-Here we will be using MobaXterm.
+ :bulb: Note : Here we will be using MobaXterm.

  Go to **Session** ---> **Click** on **SSH**